Co-ops Connect Workshop Postponed to May 12-14, 2025

 The Vinoy Resort & Golf Club, St. Petersburg, FL

 Conexon has secured a special rate of $349 per night plus applicable taxes and fees.
-The hotel room block to begin making your reservations for May 2025 will reopen in November.
+The cutoff date for the conference rate is April 14, 2025.
+Please make your reservations before that date.

 The Vinoy has waived its resort fee for Conexon guests and offers amenities such as high-speed guest room Wi-Fi, wellness classes, tennis court access, E-Bike rentals, two cocktails at The Veranda or Paul's Landing, and two St. Petersburg History Museum tickets.